An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

-Serio Settlers in the United States in the 19th Century
+Serio Settlers in United States in the 19th Century

-Serio Settlers in the United States in the 20th Century
+Serio Settlers in United States in the 20th Century

 The Serio Family Crest was acquired from the Houseofnames.com archives.
 The Serio Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.